towhee-io/towhee/towhee/doc/source/user_guide/10-minutes-to-data-collection.md

 ```
 ````

-The code using `DataCollection` is more straightforward.
-Each action generates a new `DataCollection`, thus it can be followed by another action directly.
+The code using `DataCollection` is more straightforward, as each action generates a new `DataCollection`, thus allowing step by step instructions.

-## Use operators
+## Towhee Operators

-`Operator` represents the basic unit of computation that is applied to the items in a `DataCollection`.
+Operators are the basic units of computation that can be applied to the elements within a `DataCollection`.
-There are many predefined Operators on [towhee hub](https://towhee.io), including the most popular deep learning model from computer vision and natural language processing.
+There are many predefined Operators on the Towhee [hub](https://towhee.io), including popular deep learning models ranging from computer vision to natural language processing.

-### Towhee Operator
+### Using Operators

-We can load an `Operator` from towhee hub as follows:
+We can load an `Operator` from the Towhee hub with the following:

 ```python
 >>> from towhee import ops